fjaderboll/pytradfri-rest/README.md

 curl -X PUT --header 'authorization: Bearer ZXCWeWiPfYhki...' http://localhost:2080/devices/65545/state/1
 ```

-This token does never expire.
+This token does never expire, but keep in mind it's linked to your IKEA gateway
+IP, so using a static IP might be a good idea.

 # Known issues

-* Setting color value just defaults to a predefined color.
-Might need to switch to XY color in backend.
 * Setting dimmer value on a group will not turn on lights who already have that exact value since earlier.
 This works on individual devices.

-# Future features

-* Add option for none static tokens and sessions